Last updated: December 10th, 2024

-You might be questioning whether 2 days is enough time in Athens.
+You might be questioning, is 2 days in Athens really enough time?
 I think 2 days is a great way to introduce yourself to the city, get a feel for it, and maybe even visit the surrounding area; which is exactly what this itinerary will do for you.
 Could you spend longer there?
 I would say probably!
 One extra day could give you more time to visit other ancient monuments and more time to discover new foodie finds.
 You could probably even add on a 4th day to go on a day trip!

-But, if you working with a small window of time, 2 days in Athens is great!
+But, if you working with a tight schedule or just planning a quick stopover, 2 days in Athens is great!
 This itinerary will break down for you what can manageably be achieved for 2 days in this iconic city.
 We accomplished everything on this list, so you definitely can too!

 *Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.